Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 }
 ```

-### If no conversion exists
-If no conversion for a value of type T exists, the compString "[no value to compString conversion for the type 'T']" will be returned.<br>
-Where T will be the result of typeToCompString\<T>.<br>

 ## type To compString

+Conversion of a type to a compStrirng is done by using the helper type typeToCompString.<br>
+typeToCompString takes a  type as a template parameter and has a member type named 'type' which is the string representation of the type.<br>

+typeToCompString can be manually extended to convert other types.<br>

+### if no conversion exists
+If no conversion for a type exists, the compString "[no name given to type]" will be returned.<br>

+typeToCompString can accept non-templated types and templated types, as these two categories of types work a little differently, they will be split into different parts.<br>

+## non-templated types to compString

+This includes:
+- fundamental types
+- user-defined types
+- const volatile qualifiers
+- compound types:
+	- lvalue references
+	- rvalue references
+	- pointer types
+	- pointer-to-member types
+	- function types
+	- array Types